 - NTAuth certificate store: To authenticate to Windows, the certificate authority immediately issuing user certificates (that is, no chaining is supported) must be placed in the NTAuth store.
-To see these certificates, from the certuil program, enter: certuil -viewstore -enterprise NTAuth. - Root and intermediate certificate stores: Usually, certificate logon systems can provide only a single certificate, so if a chain is in use, the intermediate certificate store on all machines must include these certificates.
+To see these certificates, from the certutil program, enter: certutil -viewstore enterprise NTAuth - Root and intermediate certificate stores: Usually, certificate logon systems can provide only a single certificate, so if a chain is in use, the intermediate certificate store on all machines must include these certificates.
 The root certificate must be in the Trusted Root Store, and the penultimate certificate must be in the NTAuth store. - Logon certificate extensions and Group Policy: Windows can be configured to enforce verification of EKUs and other certificate policies.
 See the Microsoft documentation: https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/ff404287(v=ws.10).

 Registry policy Description AllowCertificatesWithNoEKU When disabled, certificates must include the smart card logon Extended Key Usage (EKU).
 AllowSignatureOnlyKeys By default, Windows filters out certificates private keys that do not allow RSA decryption.
 This option overrides that filter.
 AllowTimeInvalidCertificates By default, Windows filters out expired certificates.
 This option overrides that filter.
 EnumerateECCCerts Enables elliptic curve authentication.
-X509HintsNeeded If a certificate does not contain a unique User Principal Name (UPN), or it could be ambiguous, this option allows users to manually specify their Windows logon account.
-UseCachedCRLOnlyAnd, IgnoreRevocationUnknownErrors Disables revocation checking (usually set on the domain controller).
+X509HintsNeeded If a certificate does not contain a unique User Principal Name (UPN), or it's ambiguous, this option allows users to manually specify their Windows Logon account.
+UseCachedCRLOnlyAnd, Disables revocation checking (set on the domain IgnoreRevocationUnknownErrors controller).